bwz3rbot/SnooliciousRTS/README.md

 __REDDIT_USER__ is your bots username.\
 __REDDIT_PASS__ is its password.\
 __MASTER_SUB__ is the subreddit it will work on.\
-__LIMIT__ will cause the bot to check this many items per sweep.
-It takes a bit longer to start up, but can accomodate for more requests the higher you set it with a maximum of 25.
-Setting this value higher will ensure that when stopping and restarting the bot, no requests are forgotten.\
 __DEBUG_CODE__ and __DEBUG_NETWORK__ should be set to false unless any problems arise.\
+__STARTUP_LIMIT__ will cause the bot to check this many items per sweep.
+It takes a bit longer to start up, but can accomodate for more requests the higher you set it.
+Setting this value higher will ensure that when stopping and restarting the bot, no requests are forgotten.
+This value may be set up to 100\
+__SUBMISSION_LIMIT__ Will cause the bot to check for more submissions each sweep after the first.
+On very active subs with many submissions per minute, this option may be set up to 100.
+__COMMAND_PREFIX__ A single character (preferably symbol) string that the bot will listen for commands with.\
 __THREAD_ID__ You will have to go into your subreddit and create a new thread.
 I suggest pinning it so that users can see it and easily use it.
 Once it is created you'll have to copy and paste the id from the url bar into this field.
-The bot works by latching onto this thread and setting suggested sort to new, then continously streaming in the latest requests and handling them in a queue.
-This field is definately required before starting your bot.
-It may be changed at any time if you decide to start a new command thread.\
+The __CommandBot Service__ works by latching onto this thread and setting suggested sort to new, then continously streaming in the latest requests and handling them in a queue.
+This function requires the bot to have permission set to `Posts` to not receive an error.
+The value may be changed at any time if you decide to start a new command thread.\
-__COMMAND_PREFIX__ A one character (preferably symbol) string that the bot will listen for commands with.\
 See the below example of a url.
 The id will be used in the pw.envEXAMPLE file as a reference.
-Copy the id from the thread you create just like this one:\
+Copy the id from the thread you create just like this one:

 ```
 https://www.reddit.com/r/Bwz3rBot/comments/ja6v32/bot_command_thread/